Skip to main content

 Local Development

 For local development and testing, a sandbox environment is essential.
-With Docker installed and using the CLI, you can establish this environment by running juno dev start.
-Alternatively, manual setup instructions are available in the documentation for a more customized approach.
+With Docker and the CLI, you can establish this environment by running juno dev start.

 info

-The Docker container for the local sandbox environment supports hot reloading.
+The local sandbox environment supports hot reloading.
 This means that the container will automatically redeploy your local Satellite each time juno dev build is executed and a new version is produced.
-This feature streamlines the development process, allowing for immediate feedback and faster iteration of your Functions.

 Deployment